Supreme Court Considers Religious Schools Case

 Ellingson notes that "a number of ministers" who were convention delegates "spoke very ardently in favor of public funds not going to religious education."
 Indeed, Montana argues that the delegates to its 1972 constitutional convention adopted the "no-aid" amendment in part "to protect religious liberty" and to prevent the state from attaching conditions to its aid.

-In the end, the 1972 constitutional redo passed by a vote of 80-to-17.
+In the end, the 1972 constitutional redo passed by a vote of 80-17.
 During the ratification campaign that followed, Ellingson says, the "no-aid" provision was "never even a threshold issue."
 And she notes that the no-aid measure included a provision specifically allowing private religious schools to receive available federal funds through a state pass-through mechanism.

-Ellingson sees Wednesday's Supreme Court argument in terms of the powers delegated to the states by the federal constitution, including the power of the states to decide how to finance education.
+Ellingson sees Wednesday's Supreme Court argument in terms of the powers delegated to the states by the federal Constitution, including the power of the states to decide how to finance education.
 If Espinoza wins, she says, it would mean states no longer "have the right to determine how public funds are used."

-In recent years, as the Supreme Court has grown more and more conservative, it has moved with increasing vigor away from the notion of a strict wall of separation between church and state, and toward a greater accommodation of religion.
-It has, for instance, allowed states to provide vouchers to parents for use in both religious and non-religious private schools.
+In recent years, as the Supreme Court has grown more and more conservative, it has moved with increasing vigor away from the notion of a strict wall of separation between church and state and toward a greater accommodation of religion.
+It has, for instance, allowed states to provide vouchers to parents for use in both religious and nonreligious private schools.

 But there is a difference between allowing and requiring.
 This case moves that debate a huge step further, according to Daniel Mach, director of the ACLU Program on Freedom of Religion and Belief.

-"In the past, the court, echoing the framers of the constitution, guarded against government-funded religion," says Mach.
-"Now the court is actually considering not only allowing but forcing taxpayers to subsidize religious activities."
+"In the past, the court, echoing the framers of the Constitution, guarded against government-funded religion," says Mach.
+"Now the court is actually considering not only allowing, but forcing taxpayers to subsidize religious activities."

 The question in Wednesday's case, then, is not whether a state may, if it wishes, provide such aid to private religious schools, but whether it must.